Enrollment Requirements

 Undergraduate Students

-• International undergraduate students in their final semester of study may be considered full-time with fewer than 12 credit hours as they are allowed to take only what they have left to complete their program requirements.
+• International undergraduate students in their final semester of study may be considered full-time with fewer than 12 credit hours as long as they are taking all remaining credits to complete their program requirements.

 Graduate Students

-• International graduate students in their final semester of study may be considered full-time with fewer than 12 credit hours as they are allowed to take only what they have left to complete their program requirements.
+• International graduate students without assistantships who are in their final semester of coursework may be considered full-time with fewer than 9 credit hours as they are permitted to take only what they have left to complete their program requirements.

-• Graduate students who have completed all coursework and other degree requirements excluding the comprehensive requirement (such as Comprehensive Exam, Thesis or Dissertation) may be considered full- time with fewer credit hours and may take comprehensive credits only.
+• Graduate students who have completed all coursework but who have not completed the comprehensive requirement (such as Comprehensive Exam, Thesis or Dissertation) may be considered full-time with fewer credit hours and may take comprehensive credits only.

-• In order to qualify, the student's advisor must complete the Certificate of Completion of Formal Course Requirements and the form must be submitted to GEO at the beginning of the semester for which the student will enroll for fewer credit hours than full-time.
-This form must be resubmitted every semester if the student plans to continue to enroll in fewer hours than full-time for multiple semesters.
+• In order to qualify, the student's advisor must complete the Certificate of Completion of Formal Course Requirements and the form must be submitted to GEO at the beginning of the semester in which the student will enroll for fewer credit hours than the normal full-time.
+This form must be resubmitted every year (or upon expiration of the form if sooner than one year) if the student plans to continue to enroll in fewer hours than full-time for multiple semesters.
+If the student is also on an Amigo Scholarship, they will also need to complete a scholarship petition and email it to goglobal@unm.edu.
+The short essay should explain that you are in you have completed coursework or are completing in the current semester.

 Part Time Excuses